djberg96/dbi-dbrc/README.md

 DBRC will attempt to decrypt it, parse it, and encrypt it again when done parsing.

-## Notes on running the test suite
-I cannot guarantee that the .dbrc files under the `examples` subdirectories maintain the appropriate properties.
-This can cause failures for the test suite (which uses these files).

-The only solution is to perform a `chmod 600 .dbrc` (on Unix) or set the properties to 'hidden' (on MS Windows) manually, for the file in question.

 ## Summary
-These "methods" don't really do anything.
-They're simply meant as a convenience mechanism for you dbi connections, plus a little bit of obfuscation (for passwords).
+These methods don't really "do" anything.
+They're simply meant as a convenience mechanism for your database connections, plus a little bit of obfuscation (for passwords).

 ## Adding your own configuration